Billing model for Azure Active Directory B2C

 Here's how to make the switch to MAU billing for an existing Azure AD B2C resource:

-- Sign in to the Azure portal as the subscription owner.
+Sign in to the Azure portal as the subscription owner with administrative access to the Azure AD B2C resource.

 What to expect when you transition to MAU billing from per-authentication billing